Antares: Antares

 Like most cool supergiants, Antares's size has much uncertainty due to the tenuous and translucent nature of the extended outer regions of the star.
 Defining an effective temperature is difficult due to spectral lines being generated at different depths in the atmosphere, and linear measurements produce different results depending on the wavelength observed.
-In addition, Antares appears to pulsate, varying its radius by 19%.
+In addition, Antares pulsates in size, varying its radius by 19%.
 It also varies in temperature by 150 K, lagging 70 days behind radial velocity changes which are likely to be caused by the pulsations.

 The diameter of Antares can be measured most accurately using interferometry or observing lunar occultations events.
 An apparent diameter from occultations 41.3 ± 0.1 milliarcseconds has been published.
 Interferometry allows synthesis of a view of the stellar disc, which is then represented as a limb-darkened disk surrounded by an extended atmosphere.
 The diameter of the limb-darkened disk was measured as 37.38±0.06 milliarcseconds in 2009 and 37.31±0.09 milliarcseconds in 2010.
 The linear radius of the star can be calculated from its angular diameter and distance.
 However, the distance to Antares is not known with the same accuracy as modern measurements of its diameter.